shubham-swadi/Digital-Lottery-System/README.md

 ## Inputs to the circuit
 - Clock Pulse- Clock Pulse is an important control signal for any sequential circuit.
-- Reset bit-
-- Write bit-
 - Lucky bit-
+- Reset bit- The reset bit when turned high resets the lottery to the initial state i.e. lucky queue is set to zero and participant id is also set to zero.
+- Write bit- The lucky bit is fed into the lucky queue when the write bit is turned high.
-- Stop bit-
+- Stop bit- The stop bit can be used to signal the end the input sequence.

 ## Outputs of the circuit
-- Winner-
-- Winner id-
-- Full-
+- Counter Display- The counter display shows the current number of participants in the lottery.
+- Winner Display- The winner display shows the participant ID of the winner.

-## Logic
+## Logic & Implementation

 ## Verilog Code
 The above circuit was implemented by coding in verilog.
 The verilog code for the circuit can be found in the `test.v` file in the repository.